chinma-yyy/Dev-Ops/terraform/Commands.md

 ```

 ## Terraform Apply
-The `terraform apply` command brings up all the infrastructure and modifies the settings of any existing infrastructure if changes are detected.
-If any setting is changed for a particular resource, it will not create a new resource but will modify the current resource.
-All the resources are tracked in the Terraform state file.
+The `terraform apply` command provisions all the infrastructure and modifies the settings of any existing infrastructure if changes are detected.
+If any setting changes for a particular resource, Terraform will modify the current resource rather than creating a new one.
+All resources are tracked in the Terraform state file.

 ### Usage
 ```sh